by Janis / 0 comments - Orginally published:25th January 2019

 The Blue Plaque to Sir Hiram Maxim

-Well, I didn’t expect to come across a Greek Orthodox Necropolis!
-Located at a higher point within West Norwood cemetery, you’ll see a gated enclosure.
-You’re free to roam around, but some of the mausoleums and monuments are in need of a little TLC, so it’s at your own risk that you wander around.
+Well, I didn't expect to come across a Greek Orthodox Necropolis!
+You'll see a gated enclosure at a higher point within West Norwood cemetery.
+You're free to roam around, but some of the mausoleums and monuments are in need of a little TLC, so it's at your own risk that you wander around.

 The Greek Necropolis in West Norwood Cemetery

-We came across the impressive mausoleum for Panayis Athanase Vagliano, a renowned Greek merchant and shipowner.
-Then a headstone a lot smaller in size, however, equally striking as the tiny inlaid tiles were so colourful & ornate.
+We encountered the impressive mausoleum for Panayis Athanase Vagliano, a renowned Greek merchant and shipowner.
+Then, a headstone a lot smaller, however, equally striking as the tiny inlaid tiles were so colourful and ornate.

 Panayis Athanase Vagliano’s mausoleum